 - Cleaning products and detergents for rooms and dishes are eco-friendly and made of biological raw materials;

-- We don’t throw away anything: we recycle more than the 80% of paper, plastic, glass and organic waste;
+- We don’t throw away anything: we recycle more than 80% of paper, plastic, glass, and organic waste;

 - Plants and flowers that decorate the outside are local: we don’t introduce any non-native species.

-What does being an “Ecobnb” and a “Alpine Pearl” mean?
+What do being an “Ecobnb” and an “Alpine Pearl” mean?

-Being part of these two “families” means fight together to protect our environment, in our case the Gran Paradiso National Park.
+Being part of these two “families” means fighting together to protect our environment, in our case the Gran Paradiso National Park.

 Cover photo by Noah Holm on Unsplash